 Content Access Period

 When you sign up with Kaplan for any of their CFP prep courses, your content access is generally tied to your exam date.
 Your online content will cut off at the end of the month in which you sit for your exam.
-For example, if you take the March 2021 exam, your access will terminate on March 31, 2021 after sitting for the exam.
-This generally makes sense though.
-Given the limited offerings of the CFP exam each year, you shouldn’t really need access beyond your exam date, unless you fail.
-Which leads to the next point.
+For example, if you take the March 2022 exam, your access will terminate on March 31, 2022 after sitting for the exam.

 While Kaplan doesn’t offer a money-back pass guarantee, they do offer a “PassProtection” guarantee.
 This guarantee promises that if you take the Kaplan Premium Review Package and fail to pass the CFP exam, they will give you access to another Premium Review Package course free of charge.
 So while there is no monetary refund if you don’t pass, Kaplan will stand behind their product through this pass promise.

 In my opinion, this isn’t the end of the world.
 If you fail the first time, there is a very good chance you’re going to jump right back on the horse and try again.
 And in order to do so, you’re going to need a prep course anyway – so might as well stick with the program you know in Kaplan.
 While I would like to see the option of money back or a free course, this isn’t that bad.
 And the nice thing is that there are no conditions on this promise, like a minimum starting score.

 Unfortunately, Kaplan does not offer a mobile app for its CFP exam review course.
 This is a little disappointing given they offer one for the CFA and FRM prep packages, but it’s far from a deal killer.

 To be honest, I don’t know that I would study for the CFP on my phone anyway, so this is kind of a minor loss.
 But whether this will matter to you depends on whether you like to study on the go from your iPhone.